-The first CONCORDA Test week took place from the 2nd to the 6th of September 2019 in the Metropolitan Region of Amsterdam.
+The first CONCORDA test week took place from 2-6 September 2019 in the Metropolitan Region of Amsterdam.

 Testing information transmission

-The partners used different communication techniques (hybrid) in various traffic situations to test the time needed for information transmission and data status when they reach the car from smart traffic lights or roadworks.
-For cellular/cloud communication, TLEX was used to connect the road infrastructure with vehicles.
+Therefore, the partners used different communication techniques (hybrid) in various traffic situations.
+First of all, they tested the time needed for information transmission and data status when they reach the car from smart traffic lights or roadworks.
+Secondly, for cellular/cloud communication, the partners used TLEX to connect the road infrastructure with vehicles.

-The event successfully allowed the consortium to collect valuable data for further simulations and analysis, identifying the aspects to be refined for the second Test week this fall.
-The test area will be expanded to highways A5 and A9 and the city centre of Amsterdam (urban road).
-For the expanded test, the road infrastructure on the A5 and A will also be connected to TLEX.
+The event successfully allowed the consortium to collect valuable data for further simulations and analysis.
+Based on this input, they can identify the aspects that they want to refine for the second test week this fall.
+Additionally, the partners will expand the test area to highways A5 and A9 and the city centre of Amsterdam (urban road).
+For the expanded test, they will also connect the road infrastructure on the A5 and A9 to TLEX.

-CONCORDA is a public-private, co-financed, large-scale cross-border project aimed at pre-testing the employment of connected and automated driving on highways and within (inter)urban environments.
+CONCORDA is a public-private, co-financed, large-scale cross-border project.
+It aims to pre-test the employment of connected and automated driving on highways and within (inter)urban environments.
 CONCORDA is preparing Europe for automated driving and truck platooning, requiring smart vehicles and high-quality digital road infrastructure.

 The communication technology to enable the exchange between autonomous vehicles and road infrastructure is tested in CONCORDA pilots in:

 - the Netherlands.